NguyenLiem216/CB3D/README.md

-# PlaneShooter
+# CB3D
-A simple 2D shooting game using Unity.
+A simple 3D game using Unity.